usdigitalresponse/project-papua/README.md

 # Project PAPUA

-The Pilot Application for Pandemic Unemployment Assistance (PAPUA) project is a prototype service providing a unified unemployment intake form and delivers high unemployment claims to various State backends.
+The Pilot Application for Pandemic Unemployment Assistance (PAPUA) project is a prototype service providing a unified unemployment intake form and delivers validated unemployment claims to various State backends.
+This project is a volunteer-led effort and part of the [US Digital Response network.][1]

 Give it a spin at https://papua.usdigitalresponse.org
 ![](./media/validation.gif)